MaxLap/activerecord_where_assoc/README.md

 ### `#where_assoc_count`

-* The first parameter is a number.
+* The first parameter can be a number or any string of SQL to embed in the SQL that returns a number that can be used for the comparison.
 * The second parameter is the operator to use: `:<`, `:<=`, `:==`, `:>=`, `:>`
 * The third and fourth parameters and the block are the same as the first and second parameters of `#where_assoc_exists`.